 You'll see a Cabildo on the main square in every major Argentine city.

 They were the seats of government while the country was under Spanish colonial rule.

 The museum here is free to visit and has some interesting artifacts to see if you're interested in Argentine history.
 The second-story balcony offers a great view of the square (seen below).

 The Casa Rosada at the front of the plaza is the star of the show.

 The pink government house, famous for Madonna singing not to cry for her Argentina from its main balcony, is open for guided tours on Saturdays.

 Check availability and reserve your tour here (you have to reserve at least 15 days ahead of time and bring your passport or DNI with you).

 After Plaza de Mayo, choose your own adventure.
-If you're in the mood for a coffee and a rest, make your way to Cafe Tortoni, Buenos Aires' oldest coffee shop, on Avenida de Mayo.
+If you're in the mood for a coffee, make your way to Cafe Tortoni on Avenida de Mayo.
+This is Buenos Aires' oldest coffee shop.

 If you want to keep exploring, take a walk through Puerto Madero, Buenos Aires' youngest neighborhood behind the Casa Rosada.